discordjs/guide/guide/popular-topics/partials.md

 :::

 :::warning
 Partial structures are enabled globally.
-You can not make them work for only a specific event or cache, and you very likely need to adapt other parts of your code that are accessing data from the relevant caches.
+You cannot make them work for only a specific event or cache, and you very likely need to adapt other parts of your code that are accessing data from the relevant caches.
 All caches holding the respective structure type might return partials as well!
 :::

 ## Handling Partial data